I didn’t realize I was tapping my nails until Vikas gave me a desperate look from across the desk.

 “Are you staying all night?”
 What a stupid question—of course he was here, that was his job.
 Before he could answer, I called out, “Stay warm.
 Goodnight, Shawn,” and pushed on the revolving door.
 The trapped wind howled and pushed me forward out into the frozen air and swirling flakes.

 Our parking lot has been under construction for months, since the spring floods.
 The operations team found us a make-shift lot a few blocks away.
 Normally, I enjoy the walk, but tonight it would be torture.
 I remembered noticing that morning that Lake Michigan had frozen over, choked with ice.
-How it is possible ice and water exist next to each other.
-One is so cold and frigid, and the other warm and dynamic.
+How it is possible ice and water exist next to each other?
 Why doesn’t the ice touching the water melt?
 Why doesn’t the water freeze?
+Do they some how hold in balance?

-Snow blew up my coat, the wind at my back pushed me into the store.
+Snow blew my coat, the wind pushed me into the store.
 The shelves were bare, picked carcasses left over from people rushing to get home.
-Chicagoans panic at the thought of a storm, like they will get snowed in for weeks.
-Like this city isn’t the best in the country for snow removal.

 I went up to the counter, put down the ice cream and took out my wallet.